San Andres Island, Colombia

 When we asked people about industries and career opportunities in San Andres Island, they reponded:

 "Foreigners in San Andres Island often work in the tourism industry, taking roles such as tour guides, hotel managers, or restaurant staff.
 Some also work as English teachers in local schools or language institutes.
 Others may be involved in conservation work, as the island is known for its rich biodiversity.
 There are also foreigners who work in the healthcare sector, providing services as doctors, nurses, or therapists.
-Additionally, some foreigners may be self-employed, running their own businesses such as dive shops, souvenir stores, or food stalls," wrote a member in San Andres Island.
+Additionally, some foreigners may be self-employed, running their own businesses such as dive shops, souvenir stores, or food stalls," commented one expat who made the move to San Andres Island.

 What is life like in San Andres Island?